fsharp/fsharp/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* It's about about the future evolution of the F# Language or Core Library?
+* Is the issue about the future evolution of the F# Language or Core Library?
 Suggest your change in the [F# Language Design User Voice site](https://fslang.uservoice.com/forums/245727-f-language).
   After a feature/change is "approved-in-principle", it's discussed in the [F# language design repository](https://github.com/fsharp/FSharpLangDesign/issues) and implemented as Github pull request in the [Microsoft/visualfsharp][Microsoft/visualfsharp] repository